Skip to main content

 Practical wisdom suggests starting with about 25 stocks and monthly rebalancing.
 Yet, integrating risk-adjusted weighting schemes like Hierarchical Risk Parity might offer additional gains.
 Ultimately, only through backtesting with Scrab can you accurately evaluate and refine your strategy with concrete data, moving beyond theory to informed, data-driven decisions.

-Interpreting Backtest Results:
+Interpreting Backtest Results

 While past backtest results offer insights, they don't assure future gains.
 Historical performance serves as a guide, not a guarantee.
-For accurate investment decisions, itโ€™s crucial to understand the reasons behind the data patterns and distinguish between correlation and causation.
+For accurate investment decisions, it’s crucial to understand the reasons behind the data patterns and distinguish between correlation and causation.
 Investments should be based on solid, fundamental explanations, ensuring strategies are sensible and data-driven.

 Understanding the underlying causes behind correlations ensures that investment decisions are not just data-driven but fundamentally sound, maximizing the chances of future success.
-To learn more, see our article, 'Interpreting Backtest Results'.
+If you want to learn more, you can see our article, Interpreting Backtest Results.